JJJ/ab-testing-for-wp/README.txt

 = Does A/B Testing for WordPress allow weight distribution? = Yes.
 You can change the amount of visitors should see each variant.

+= How can I contribute to this plugin? =
+You can find the [source and repository over at GitHub](https://github.com/Gaya/ab-testing-for-wp).

 == Screenshots ==
 1. Creating an A/B Test in the post editor